edbeeching/godot_rl_agents_examples/examples/3DLander/readme.md

 This environment was inspired by the gymnasium Lunar Lander env.

-The goal is to land safely, with faster landing and less usage of thrusters giving higher rewards.
+The goal is to land safely as close to the goal as possible.
 It is not required to land inside the goal zone, but landing closer to the center of the zone gives a higher reward.

 On each (re)start, the lander is randomly positioned with a random velocity added.